Are you interested in learning more about sorority life?

-Are you interested in participating in sorority recruitment this fall?
-Register now
+Are you interested in participating in sorority recruitment?
+Check out our social media for upcoming events!

 Sororities at Michigan Tech participate in formal recruitment each fall.
 If you are considering joining a sorority in the fall, you are highly encouraged to participate in formal recruitment.
 Formal Recruitment is a time to get to know sorority life and allows each potential new member (PNM) the opportunity to attend events and meet members from each sorority.